I’ve been familiar with the

 HTMLElement already included

 Did you like this TypeScript article?
-I bet you'll also like this free PDF!
+I bet you'll also like my book!